randruc/Lazuli/doc/kernel/startup.rst

 System startup is divided in 2 parts:

-* The first part, written in assembly language, exectutes right after powering on the system, and has the responsability to set up an operational C runtime.
+* The first part, written in assembly language, executes right after powering on the system, and has the responsibility to set up an operational C runtime.
 * The second part, mainly written in C, performs various operations that are necessary to initialize the data structures of the kernel, before giving hand to user code.